Northeastern Manitoulin and the Islands

 Northeastern Manitoulin and the Islands is a municipality with town status in Manitoulin District in Northeastern Ontario, Canada, approximately 30 km south of Espanola.
 Its main town is Little Current, located on the northeast side of Manitoulin Island.
 However, its territory also includes most of the small islands surrounding Manitoulin, even those at the far western end of Manitoulin.

 The town was created on January 1, 1998, by amalgamating the Town of Little Current with the Township of Howland and the unorganized small islands in Lake Huron.

 It is the administrative headquarters of the Aundeck Omni Kaning First Nations band government.

+Geography

 Communities

 Little Current is the largest community within the town, as well as its administrative centre.
 Formerly an independent town, Little Current was named variously by different groups for the swift strong currents of water running between the narrow passageway which connects the North Channel and Georgian Bay.
-Past names for the community included Waebijewung, Le Petit Courant and Shaftesbury.
+Past names for the community included Wewebijiwang/Wyabegwong, Le Petit Courant, and Shaftesbury.

 The town also includes the smaller communities of Cold Springs, Dinner Point Depot, Eads Bush, Green Bay, Honora, Rockville, and Sheguiandah.